Azure/azure-cosmos-dotnet-v3/docs/SdkDesign.md

 * HTTP 410 Substatus 1007 (partition is splitting) responses from the service  -> Refreshes partition map (rediscovers partitions) and retries.
 * HTTP 410 Substatus 1000 responses from the service, up to 3 times  -> Refreshes container map (for cases when the container was recreated with the same name) and retries.

-> There is no delay for the first retry.
+> :information_source: There is no delay for the first retry.
 Further retries start with 1 second and using a backoff multiplier of 2 can go up to 15 seconds.

 * HTTP 449 responses from the service -> Retries using a random salted period.

-> There is no delay for the first retry.
+> :information_source: There is no delay for the first retry.
 Further retries start with 10 milliseconds and using a backoff multiplier of 2 with a 5 millisecond salt can go up to 1 second.

 ```mermaid
 flowchart